ISU-152: Czechoslovakia

 As part of the Soviet Union's military assistance to friendly or pro-Soviet countries around the world, a few ISU-152s were transferred to the Czechoslovak military after World War II, which operated them until the end of 1950s.
 For several decades it was the heaviest armoured vehicle in the Czechoslovak People's Army, which used these to test newly developed anti-tank obstacles.

 Romania

 One captured during World War II.
 The Romanian Army had received 20 ISU-152s during the 1950s; these were assigned to the artillery units of the 6th, 7th and 57th tank divisions of the Romanian Army.
 They were known as T-152 in Romanian service.

 Yugoslavia

-The Yugoslav Army had only one ISU-152 in its inventory.
+The Royal Yugoslav Army had only one ISU-152 in its inventory.
 This sole vehicle was abandoned by units of the Soviet Red Army's 2nd Ukrainian Front in 1944.
 In 1946, members of the Yugoslav 2nd Tank Brigade's first battalion, led by technical officer Stojimir Ilijevic – Guerrilla, recovered the self-propelled gun after five days of work.
 As a unique vehicle it was used by the Army's Tank School at Bela Crkva.
 After it was withdrawn from service, this single Yugoslav ISU-152 ended up as a practice target at the Manjača firing range.